Back to Back Issues Page

 How to Dehydrate Ground Chicken & Turkey

 As with ground beef, use only low fat ground poultry.
-I purchased 98% fat free ground breast meat.
+I purchased 98% fat-free ground breast meat.

-For each pound of ground poultry, add ½ cup of fine breadcrumbs.
-Gluten-free bread or cracker crumbs may be used.
-I seasoned the breadcrumbs lightly with ¼ teaspoon each of salt, pepper, and ground cumin.
+I seasoned the breadcrumbs lightly with ¼-teaspoon each of salt, pepper, and ground cumin.
 If you want a bolder sausage-like taste, see this previous newsletter for a faux sausage spice blend.

 Work the breadcrumbs into the meat a little at a time with your fingers.